A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Environmental crisis (flood, drought).

-It is important for the Board to monitor which guidance is being provided to employees to understand, adapt and manage changes (information, training, tools, etc.).
+It is important for the board to monitor which guidance is being provided to employees to understand, adapt and manage changes (information, training, tools, etc.).

 New investors

-• whether the investor brings experience and/or resources for social performance
+• whether the investor brings experience and/or resources for social performance.

 New products, target clients, and/or geographic expansion

-Your board should protect the institution’s social goals when making decisions about new products and outreach to new target clients and geographic areas.
-They should consider both the commercial and social implications of such decisions, and they should use client data during the decision-making process.
+The board should protect the social goals when making decisions about new products and outreach to new client segments and geographic areas.
+It should consider both the commercial and social implications of such decisions and the use of client data during the decision-making process.
 For example, if the board is deciding whether to add or adjust a savings product, they should consider what percentage of clients are currently saving, over time.
 If the number is low (i.e., only a small percentage of clients are savers) this suggests that the current saving product is a “finance-only” decision meant to generate capital for the institution rather than to address the multiple needs of clients.

 Additionally, if average savings balances are higher than average loan sizes, it might suggest that the current savings product does not meet the needs of the majority of target clients.
-Using relevant indicators, your board will be well-positioned to ask critical questions about the social impact of their new product decisions.

-Similarly, when deciding whether to pursue new target clients and/or a new geographic area, the board must question whether the institution already understands the needs of the new group, and if so, whether the institution is well-placed to serve those particular needs.
-Alternatively, does your institution need more time to research the needs of the new group and to consider which products and services will meet their needs?
+Using relevant indicators, the board is well-positioned to ask critical questions about the social impact of their new product decisions.
+Similarly, when deciding whether to pursue new target clients and/or a new geographic area, the board must question whether the needs of the new group are already analyzed and understood, and if so, whether the provider is well-placed to serve those particular new clients and/or new geographical area.
+Maybe more time is required for consistent client research prior to decide on a new client segments and/or new products?
 Additionally, the board should think through both the commercial and social advantages of expanding client outreach, and whether the institution will achieve both, or only one.
-An example of achieving both: the institution expands to more rural areas, meeting the social goal of financial inclusion and the financial goal of reducing the risk of client exit based on poaching from other urban lenders.
+An example of achieving both may be the expansion into more rural areas, meeting the social goal of financial inclusion and the financial goal of reducing the risk of client exit based on poaching from other urban lenders.

 Responsible exits